adamant/adamant.language.reference/exceptions.md

     throw new FileException("Foo");

-The type of a throw expression is `!` so it is a subtype of any type.
+The type of a throw expression is `never` so it is a subtype of any type.
 This allows throw expressions to be used in interesting ways.

     let x = ReadLine() ?? throw new UserInputException();